9 Healthy Meals to Make With the Whole Family

 3. Turmeric Chicken-And-Chickpea Soup

-There’s something about cold winter days that just make you want to eat a ton of soup.
+There’s something about cold winter days that just makes you want to eat a ton of soup.
 If you’re tired of chicken noodle soup, this turmeric chicken and chickpea soup is just what you need.

 Not only is this delicious soup only 314 calories per serving, but you can also make the entire thing in your dutch oven.
 This soup is packed full of nutrients and antioxidant-rich ingredients to keep your body running in tip-top shape.